Age minimum

 • a certificate of divorce

-If you were divorced outside of Canada, you will need to provide certain documents to prove that you are no longer married.
-The government needs to validate these documents.
-This process can take up to 4 weeks.
+If you were divorced outside of Canada, you will need to provide specific documents to prove that you are no longer married.
+These documents must be validated by the government and may take up to 4 weeks to process.

 You will need to send the following documents to ServiceOntario: